-- Accountants
+Accountants

-- Administrators

-- Apprenticeships

-- Archaeologists

-- Architects

-- Archivists

-- Conservation officers

-- Engineers

-- Fire services

-- General service and tradespeople
+Administrators General service and tradespeople

-- Graduates
+Apprenticeships Graduates

-- Health and Safety
+Archaeologists Health and Safety

-- Information technology
+Architects Information technology

-- Library services
+Archivists Library services

-- Planners
+Conservation officers Planners

-- Senior management roles
+Engineers Senior management roles

-- Technicians
+Fire services Technicians

-Working for Kilkenny County Council gives our employees the opportunity to gain experience at the heart of local service delivery and to make a real difference for County Kilkenny.
+Working for Kilkenny County Council gives our employees the opportunity to gain experience at the heart of local government and to make a real difference for Kilkenny City and County.
 Everything we do in Kilkenny County Council is geared towards making County Kilkenny a great place to live and work and our employees play a vital role in that ambition.

-1.2 Kilkenny County Council
+Kilkenny County Council

-Located in Leinster, County Kilkenny offers natural, unspoilt landscape, outstanding amenities, quality of life, vibrant urban centres and active rural communities.
-Kilkenny County Council is a large employer and offers a range of diverse and exciting career opportunities.
+Located in Leinster, County Kilkenny offers natural, unspoilt landscape, outstanding amenities, quality of life, vibrant urban centres, and active rural communities.
+Kilkenny County Council employs a workforce of over 700 employees and offers a wide range of diverse and exciting career opportunities.
 As an organisation, Kilkenny County Council seeks to enhance the county's attraction as a place in which to invest, work, and live, and takes the lead role in shaping the strategic vision of the county.
-We provide a diverse, multi-layered and evolving range of services to both citizens and visitors to County Kilkenny, which include the provision of housing, planning, development, environmental, roads and traffic, leisure and community services.
+We provide a diverse, multi-layered, and evolving range of services to both citizens and visitors to Kilkenny County which include the provision of housing, planning, development, environmental, roads and traffic, leisure and community services.